lukaszpatalas/rock-paper-scissors/README.md

 I will also take the opportunity to learn about using and styling fontawesome icons, as I will be using them for the first time.

+Issues to be fixed

+1. Disable hover effect on player icons after game is over.
+2. Refactor code to make it more modular